-We are developing, in collaboration with Genmab A/S, or Genmab, antibodies that are designed to function as tumortargeted and dual immunomodulators, applying Genmab's proprietary technologies in combination with our joint target identification and product concept expertise.
+Together with Genmab A/S, or Genmab, we are applying Genmab's proprietary technologies in combination with our joint target identification and product concept expertise.
+These programs are the following:, BNT312/GEN1042, BNT313/GEN1053, BNT314/GEN1059, BNT315/GEN1055 and BNT322/GEN1056.

-BNT311/GEN1046 (acasunlimab) is our jointly owned PD-L1x4-1BB product candidate, a potential first-in-class bispecific antibody combining PD-L1 checkpoint inhibition with 4-1BB stimulation.
-BNT311/GEN1046 (acasunlimab) is being developed for the treatment of solid tumors using Genmab's proprietary DuoBody technology platform.
-We and Genmab are currently evaluating BNT311/GEN1046 (acasunlimab) in multiple clinical trials.
+BNT311/GEN1046 (acasunlimab) is a potential first-in-class bispecific antibody combining PD-L1 checkpoint inhibition with 4-1BB stimulation.
+BNT311/GEN1046 (acasunlimab) is being developed for the treatment of solid tumors using Genmab's proprietary DuoBody technology platform and is currently being evaluated in multiple clinical trials.

-- A Phase 2, multi-center, randomized, open-label clinical trial (NCT05117242) of BNT311/GEN1046 (acasunlimab) as monotherapy and in combination with pembrolizumab in patients with relapsed/ refractory metastatic NSCLC and a tumor PD-L1 expression of tumor proportion score, or TPS, of ≥1% after treatment with standard of care therapy with an immune checkpoint inhibitor is ongoing.
+- A Phase 2, multi-center, randomized, open-label clinical trial (NCT05117242) of BNT311/GEN1046 (acasunlimab) as monotherapy and in combination with pembrolizumab in patients with relapsed/refractory metastatic NSCLC and a tumor PD-L1 expression of tumor proportion score, or TPS, of ≥1% after treatment with standard of care therapy with an immune checkpoint inhibitor is ongoing.
 The primary endpoint is ORR according to Response Evaluation Criteria in Solid Tumors, or RECIST v1.1.
 Secondary endpoints include DOR, TTR, PFS, OS and safety.
-Data from this trial are expected to be presented at the 2024 ASCO Annual Meeting. - An open-label, single-arm Phase 1/2 clinical trial (NCT03917381) with multiple expansion cohorts evaluating BNT311/GEN1046 (acasunlimab) as monotherapy and in combination therapies in patients with solid tumors is ongoing.

-A Phase 1 open-label, dose escalation clinical trial (NCT04937153) in Japan evaluating the safety and pharmacokinetics of BNT311/GEN1046 (acasunlimab) as monotherapy and in combination with pembrolizumab in patients with multiple solid tumors is ongoing.
+Data from this trial were presented at the 2024 ASCO Annual Meeting.
+The results showed a 12-month OS rate of 69%, a median OS of 17.5 months, and a 30% overall response rate, or ORR (confirmed ORR 17%), at time of data cut-off in patients treated with the combination of acasunlimab and pembrolizumab every six weeks.
+Anti-tumor activity was observed in patients with TPS of 1-49% and ≥50%, in patients with <6 months and ≥6 months of previous immune checkpoint inhibitor treatment, and in patients with squamous and non-squamous histology.
+Adverse events were consistent with the safety profiles of the individual drugs and treatment related adverse events, or TRAEs, were primarily Grade 1 and 2.
+Updated data from this ongoing trial is expected to be presented at the 2024 World Conference on Lung Cancer taking place from September 7 to 10 in San Diego, California. - A Phase 1/2 open-label, single-arm clinical trial (NCT03917381) with multiple expansion cohorts evaluating BNT311/GEN1046 (acasunlimab) as monotherapy and in combination therapies in patients with solid tumors is ongoing. - A Phase 1 open-label, dose escalation clinical trial (NCT04937153) in Japan evaluating the safety and pharmacokinetics of BNT311/GEN1046 (acasunlimab) as monotherapy and in combination with pembrolizumab in patients with multiple solid tumors is ongoing.